secretstartups/handbook/security/security-engineering/application-security/runbooks/hackerone-process.html.md

     + Using the API, gather the output of [`/api/v4/user`](https://docs.gitlab.com/ee/api/users.html#for-normal-users-1) and [`/api/v4/personal_access_tokens/self`](https://docs.gitlab.com/ee/api/personal_access_tokens.html#using-a-request-header) for the SIRT incident.
     + [Revoke the token](https://docs.gitlab.com/ee/api/personal_access_tokens.html#using-a-request-header-1)
     + Post a comment in `#security-revocation-self-service` using [this message template](https://gitlab.com/gitlab-com/gl-security/runbooks/-/blob/master/sirt/misc/exposed_secrets.md#communication-with-the-owner)
-  + If the information is leaked via a comment, make the Issue or MR confidential
+  + If the information was leaked in an issue, make the Issue confidential and leave an internal note explaining why it's been made confidential.
 - Use the `/security` slack command to initiate an incident
   + Learn more about engaging the SEOC: https://about.gitlab.com/handbook/security/security-operations/sirt/engaging-security-on-call.html#engage-the-security-engineer-on-call
   + In the description section, include a link to the HackerOne report and any other useful information